aptech/docs/docs/CR-csvReadSA.rst

 Basic Example
 +++++++++++++

-Read all contents from the file ``myfile.csv`` located in your current GAUSS working directory.
+Read all contents from the file :file:`myfile.csv` located in your current GAUSS working directory.

 ::